MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-track-packages.md

 ---
-title: How to Track Packages | Microsoft Docs
+title: How to Track Packages
 description: Use the shipping agents tracking service to see the progress of a delivery.
 documentationcenter: ''
 author: SorenGP